pegasus-isi/pegasus/doc/sphinx/user-guide/data-transfers.rst

    This setup applies to where the head node and the worker nodes of a cluster don't share a filesystem.
-Compute jobs in the workflow run in a local directory on the worker node
+Compute jobs in the workflow run in a local directory on the worker node.

 -  **Shared File System**